What is the status of the fishery?

 The strategy was created by the Southern Scallop Working Group (SSWG), and formally approved by the Minister of Fisheries in 2020.
 The strategy was released after public consultation.

-Find out more about the strategy and its implementation
+Find out about the strategy implementation plan, related documents, and updates

 What about the rest of SCA 7 (Golden Bay and Tasman Bay)?